 Being a council tenant is a little different from being a private tenant.
+There are some benefits to being a council tenant but it also comes with certain responsibilities.
 Here’s what you need to know.

 What are my rights as a council tenant?